gsl-lite/gsl-lite/README.md

-gsl_Assert(): Terminates on a false expression gsl_FailFast(): Suppresses compiler warning about missing return value gsl_FailFast(): Terminates gsl_ExpectsAudit(): Allows a true expression gsl_EnsuresAudit(): Allows a true expression gsl_AssertAudit(): Allows a true expression
+gsl_Assert(): Terminates on a false expression gsl_FailFast(): Suppresses compiler warning about missing return value gsl_FailFast(): Terminates gsl_ExpectsDebug(): Allows a true expression gsl_EnsuresDebug(): Allows a true expression gsl_AssertDebug(): Allows a true expression gsl_ExpectsDebug(): Terminates on a false expression in debug build gsl_EnsuresAudit(): Terminates on a false expression in debug build gsl_AssertAudit(): Terminates on a false expression in debug build gsl_ExpectsAudit(): Allows a true expression gsl_EnsuresAudit(): Allows a true expression gsl_AssertAudit(): Allows a true expression